JTBC Classic

-The JTBC Classic Presented by Barbasol, formerly the Kia Classic, is a women's professional golf tournament in Southern California on the LPGA Tour.
-It debuted in 2010 at the La Costa Resort and Spa in Carlsbad, then moved north for a year in 2011 to the Industry Hills Golf Club at Pacific Palms in the City of Industry in Los Angeles County.
-The tournament returned to La Costa in 2012 and moved to Aviara Golf Club, also in Carlsbad, for 2013.
+The JTBC Classic (officially the JTBC Classic Presented by Barbasol) was a women's professional golf tournament on the LPGA Tour, held in Carlsbad, California.
+The tournament was held at the Aviara Golf Club.

-In 2022, the title sponsor of the tournament changed to JTBC (Joongang Tongyang Broadcasting Company), a South Korean nationwide pay television network.
+History

 The winner of the inaugural tournament was Hee Kyung Seo, a member of the LPGA of Korea Tour (KLPGA).
 She became the 19th non-LPGA member in LPGA Tour history to win an LPGA Tournament and the first to win as a sponsor exemption since Jin Joo Hong won the KOLON-Hana Bank Championship in South Korea in October 2006.
 With the win, Seo became immediately eligible for LPGA membership and was a rookie on the LPGA Tour in 2011.

 In 2011, the event was decided by the final pairing on the final green.
 With both players tied at 15-under, Sandra Gal hit a wedge to within 2 ft of the hole and Jiyai Shin was 4 ft out.
 Gal made hers for birdie to win her first LPGA event by a stroke.

+The event was formerly named the Kia Classic.
+In 2022, the title sponsor of the tournament changed to JTBC (Joongang Tongyang Broadcasting Company), a South Korean nationwide pay television network.